S. Debono

 S. Debono (19th century) was a Maltese scientist, linguist and minor philosopher.
 In philosophy he mostly specialised in ontology.
-Unfortunately, his exact Christian name is unknown.
+His exact Christian name is unknown.
 Neither do we possess as yet a portrait of him.

 Life

-Details about Debono’s personal life are still unidentified.
-Considering his philosophical contribution, this is indeed unfortunate.
-Nevertheless, research might bring to light who this person was, and also the whole extent of his philosophical production.
-It is actually regretful that Debono’s philosophy has still not been studied well and thoroughly.
+Details about Debono's personal life are still unidentified.

 Extant works

 Only one philosophical work of Debono is known to exist: Lezioni di Filosofia su i Principi della Ontologia (1845).
 Another writing, insignificant to philosophy, is Note Grammaticali concernenti la Lingua Inglese (Grammatical Notes concerning the English Language; 1845).